Information about the current operating status of the SIX Interbank Clearing systems.

 The euroSIC payment system

-SIX Interbank Clearing's payment system euroSIC enables banks worldwide an efficient and inexpensive access to the euro finance marketplace and to the Swiss financial center.
+SIX Interbank Clearing's payment system euroSIC enables banks an efficient and inexpensive access to the euro finance marketplace and to the Swiss financial center.

 With euroSIC, Switzerland as a non-EU member state, has an interface to the TARGET2 RTGS system of the eurozone countries, as well as to the German and the pan-European EMZ and STEP2 payment systems. euroSIC participants have a rapid, inexpensive real-time connection to all financial institutions in the EU/EEA zone.
 Conversely, euroSIC enables the EU/EEA banks to conduct euro transactions with the euroSIC participants.

 Benefits in brief